 Essay features and guest opinion columns: $Cdn 0.15/word

 Writers who request it can have their cheques made out in American funds.

 Expenses: Telephone expenses are covered though they must be submitted with an itemized copy of the phone bill.
-These may also be limited to $30.
+These are usually limited to $30.
 Other expenses must be negotiated in advance.

 Web Rights: All features and material published in Faith Today may be selected for posting on several websites owned by The Evangelical Fellowship of Canada, on our mobile phone application, and on websites that promote Faith Today, unless permission is refused by the writer at acceptance of the assignment.
 (The EFC websites currently include www.evangelicalfellowship.ca and www.christianity.ca and www.faithtoday.ca.
 We are not currently posting articles on any promotional websites.)